Code

 Those new to R and RStudio should work through the appendices.
 If you have used R or RStudio in the past, but have not imported .csv or .xlsx files, or used a formula expression of the form response ~ explanatory

-, then Chapter C should be reviewed.
+, then sec-appendix-basicsR should be reviewed.

 Most sections include embedded R code.
 R functions are generally described only when first introduced.
 Additionally, code to import specific data sets or load particular R packages may appear multiple times in different modules.
 Any subsequent uses of a given R function or its description may not be provided, but readers can search for the R function name using the search bar in the upper left corner of the module to find where it was first introduced and where it has been used.